Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We live in South Central Washington state.
 The temperature has been running in the high nineties.
 Usually we have a cold breakfast, then for lunch we have egg or meat sandwiches, potato salad, macaroni salad or tuna salad.
 For dinner, which we eat around 7:30 after the heat of the day is off, I usually just have leftovers or cold chicken and serve colorful fruit (melon, etc.), ice cold.
 My husband works very hard in the field and yard, and I make sure he is well supplied with iced tea, milkshakes or fruit juice all day long.
-Sometimes in the evening if he is still hungry he will have some cheese and chips with a cold drink.

 If I have to cook a big dinner, I put a crock pot outside in the shop and make a big piece of meat with vegetables.
 That serves us for at least two meals.
 I prepare my salads early enough in the morning before the heat of the day comes on, and that seems to work really well.
 Good luck!

 I use my crockpot a lot in the hot weather.
 I don't want to heat up the house so I put it outside on the deck and let it cook out there.
 I have even brought the toaster/oven out there an cooked in that.